 Under topical anesthesia, the punctum is incised and dilated using a punctal dilator or sharp blade.
 A punctal plug is placed for 2–4 weeks and then removed; if reocclusion occurs, a silicone tube is placed in the canaliculus for 1–2 months and then removed.

-Lacrimal Endoscopic Treatment for Yabe-Suzuki Classification Grade 1
+Endoscopic Treatment for Yabe-Suzuki Classification Grade 1

-The obstruction is perforated using DEP (direct endoscopic probing) or SEP (sheath-guided endoscopic probing) 1).
+The obstruction is perforated using DEP (direct endoscopic probing) or SEP (sheath-guided endoscopic probing)1).

 SEP: A Teflon lacrimal sheath is attached as an outer tube, and the tip of the sheath is used to perforate the obstruction.
 Perforation can be performed while observing the lumen.